 After 1 minute, if START Pad is not pressed the display goes blank if the oven door is closed.
+After 30 minutes the display returns to "0" if the oven door is opened.

-During heating: One press stops the heating cycle and two presses clear the display.
+Before heating: One press clears the display.
+During heating: One press stops the heating cycle